nanogiants/nanogiants-docs/docs/sentry/react-native.md

 ```

 For monorepos or when your react-native application is not present in your repository root you have to make a slight change to your ios `project.pbxproj` file.
-Searth for the `Bundle React Native code and images` task and add `export PROJECT_ROOT=".."` to the top of the shellScript command.
+Search for the `Bundle React Native code and images` task and add `export PROJECT_ROOT=".."` to the top of the shellScript command.
 Right before the `export SENTRY_PROPERTIES...`

 ### Setting up the SDK